RussBoyy/KakfaOnEC2vesusMSKComparison/readme.md

 You can create your cluster with a few clicks in the AWS management console or using the AWS SDKs.

-Because MSK is a managed service, your organisation will need a much smaller team to deploy, manage and support MSK, in most cases this can between 1-2 engineers.
+Because MSK is a managed service, your organisation will need a much smaller team to deploy, manage and support MSK, in most cases this can between 1-2 engineers (depending on size).

-A point to consider is that MSK is managed by the AWS MSK services team therefore your MSK cluster will be deployed in the MSK service team VPC.
+A point to consider is that MSK is managed by the AWS MSK services team therefore your MSK cluster will be deployed in a MSK service team VPC.
 MSK resources will be available to your own Amazon VPC, subnet, and security group you select when the cluster is setup

-Compared to self-managed solution, managed MSK solutions are up to 60% lower in cost.
+Compared to self-managed solutions, managed MSK solutions are up to 60% lower in cost.
 This is due the efficient use of infrastructure through the managed service.
-Furthermore, your organisation will benefit significantly from the reduction effort required to deploy and maintain the platform once in production.
+Furthermore, your organisation will benefit significantly from the reduction in effort required to deploy and maintain the platform once in production.

 This illustration of a MSK managed platform, when compared to the previous solution, demonstrates a much simpler solution with a lot less dependencies to manage.
 MSK by default deploys into three AZ's and gurantees 99.99% availability.